The River Tyne has always been of great historical importance from Roman times onwards.

 The River is spanned by two bridges at Newcastle, which although opening with 24 hours notice would only give the masted mariner access to another 4 miles of not particularly attractive Riverfront before coming up against Scotswood Bridge with 7.6 m of clearance.
 The Newcastle bridges have 4.6 m of clearance at MHWS when closed, so there would be no problem for many motorboats to pass much further up the river with minimal fuss.

 Newcastle City Marina opened mid March 2012 with 130 metres of serviced pontoons in the heart of Newcastle between the Tyne Bridge and the Millenium Bridge.
+There still no toilets or showers for visiting yachtsmen.
 This marina has been voted Coastal Marina of the Year which is quite an achievement for it's short history.
 Masted vessels will need to wait for Millennium bridge openings to get here, motorboats may be able to get under the bridge when closed.
-Use of this marina would need to be planned ahead as they need a good 24 hours notice to book a bridge lift for you and remember you will need the best part of two hours of flood after you pass the pierheads at the entrance; it's about 9 miles upstream from there.
-Amble is roughly 22 miles and Blythe 7 miles to the North whilst Sunderland is 7 miles and Seaham 12 miles to the South.
+Use of this marina would need to be planned ahead as they need a good 24 hours notice to book a bridge tilt for you and remember you will need the best part of two hours of flood after you pass the pierheads at the entrance; it's about 9 miles upstream from there.
 The Millenium bridge is not under the control of the Marina, they have to book an opening for you.
-As has been said there is a pontoon on the starboard side just below the Millenium bridge which belongs to the River Cruises.
-They may, if you ask nicely, let you tie up if you are early, but they might charge you so don't take them for granted; If you are going to be late you must give the marina as much notice as possible so that they can enter into negotiations for you!
+If you are going to be late you must give the marina as much notice as possible so that they can enter into negotiations for you!

 Prices 2022 are banded >5m £33.00, >8m £39.50 and >11m £46.00> 14m> £59.50.
 That includes water, electricity and VAT and It's right in the heart of this fun city, find out more at their website: